22nd November 2018

 Cursor is supporting Hack the Police 2018

 Hack the Police is a 2-day hackathon where teams compete to come up with innovative solutions for problems and issues facing the Police at their headquarters in Nettleham.
-Protecting business from online crime is a crucial priority for Cursor, and so we are delighted to announce our support this innovative, collaborative event.
+Protecting business from online crime is a crucial priority for Cursor, and so we are delighted to announce our support for this innovative, collaborative event.

 Hack the Police brings together developers, designers, researchers and other specialists together with front-line officers and cyber special volunteers to brainstorm how the force can use technology to solve real-world problems.
 From combating online crime to policing, law enforcement, victim support and crime investigation, Hack the Police aims to create solutions that can make a real difference to policing challenges.